jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ## XML Definition File

 The last file we need is an XML function definition.
 I suggest you create it in the folder containing the solution file (sln file).
-It can be named anything but I would match the dll filename (e.g. AlteryxTotals.xml).
+It can be named anything, but I would match the dll filename (e.g. AlteryxTotals.xml).
 Add the following:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>